• Skip to primary navigation

 Non Alcoholic Mojito - Fab Fod 4 All

 Nothing says “I love you” more than making the effort to create something special.
-So if your loved one is driving over or is teetotal then I think this is the perfect special drink to start the evening.
+So if your loved one is driving over or is teetotal, this is the perfect special drink to start the evening.

-With a mixture of mint leaves, apple juice, lime juice, elderflower cordial and soda water this Non Alcoholic Mojito is totally delicious and oh so elegant!
+With a mixture of mint leaves, apple juice, lime juice, elderflower cordial, and soda water, this Non-Alcoholic Mojito is delicious and elegant!

 Non Alcoholic Mojito - Fab Fod 4 All